 3) Disconnect between treaties in reinsurance system and paper treaty agreement

-Treaty labelling is done to clearly identify which treaty code in your reinsurance system (we use TAI), goes with which treaty.
+Treaty labeling is done to clearly identify which treaty code in your reinsurance system (we use TAI), goes with which treaty.
 Unfortunately, mislabelling can occur which leads to a disconnect between the original documentation and what is being administered in TAI.

 This can lead to several problematic scenarios.
 For example, if a treaty in TAI is mislabelled as a Universal Life plan when it is really supposed to be a Term plan, you are applying the wrong information to the business.
 Another example of mislabelling is with the effective date.
-If a treaty is labelled as ‘effective in 1992’ in TAI, but it turns out to be ‘effective in 1995’ on the paper documentation, the administrator will be using the wrong terms.
+If a treaty is labeled as ‘effective in 1992’ in TAI, but it turns out to be ‘effective in 1995’ on the paper documentation, the administrator will be using the wrong terms.

 4) Ambiguous or missing treaty terms

-Ambiguity of treaty language is a common problem in the reinsurance industry and can often lead to misinterpretation (which my colleague discussed here).
+The ambiguity of treaty language is a common problem in the reinsurance industry and can often lead to misinterpretation (which my colleague discussed here).
 In addition to being unclear of a treaty term’s meaning, you could also come across a treaty that simply does not spell out the full terms.
 This makes it very difficult to know what is and is not covered.

 When it comes time to processing a claim, ambiguous or missing treaty terms can lead to a conflict of understanding.
 One side of the party could think the claims are netted and the other does not.
-This can lead to a drawn out claims process and unfortunately, tension in relationships.
+This can lead to a drawn-out claims process and unfortunately, tension in relationships.

 This issue often comes up when going through an audit.
 Auditors expect to see treaties being processed in your reinsurance system the same way they are outlined in treaty terms.
 However, if treaties aren’t set up correctly in the system, they might not line up.

 Not only does this create a headache for auditors to reconcile, it could also mean that the reinsurance has been administered inaccurately.
-Therefore, more work will be required from your team to fix the set up, determine how long it has been happening for, and determine the historical financial impact.
+Therefore, more work will be required from your team to fix the setup, determine how long it has been happening for, and determine the historical financial impact.

 How to reduce these frustrations?

 A lot of treaty frustrations encountered by reinsurance professionals are due to incorrect setup, lack of treaty summary, missing documents, data errors or inconsistencies.
 They can be prevented if rigorous reviews are performed to thoroughly understand the terms of a treaty and proactively identify problems before they lead to financial repercussions.
-Not only will it save your team (and auditors) time in their day to day roles, it also ensures you are administering business correctly and not exposing yourself to serious financial risk.
+Not only will it save your team (and auditors) time in their day-to-day roles, it also ensures you are administering business correctly and not exposing yourself to serious financial risk.